Friday, September 8th, 2017

 Fake it till you make it as a mantra is so immensely popular that it is almost treated as a gospel.
 Hustling and jugaad are just some of the words that are used to glorify actions that are often on the wrong side of the spectrum if not illegal and unethical.
 The problem with terms like hustling / jugaad is that they can be used to describe clever maneuvers and strategy like organizing a small party to get the word out about your small crummy startup which would have otherwise taken lot more effort but they can also be used to describe various actions by Uber.

 The ethical bar for businesses is often low.
 That same bar becomes lower if it is India and even lower if it is an Indian startup.
 That should not be the case.
 We have often encountered claims far bigger than actually possible by many startups or just measuring stuff that just doesn’t make sense to appear bigger.
 I forgot the name of the startup but I recently read about a company that was proud of a ‘Million customer logins’ (or was it a Billion?).
-Justifying such stuff in the name of hustle, or jugaad, or because we are a startup and we should be allowed to play with a different set of rules is just not done.
-As a funded company’s CEO, if your salary is 1/3rd of the company’s revenues (which have fallen over the last year) and you appear at events to give gyaan about culture and looking forward – there is something that is wrong with you.
-Calling it hustle to get the word about your company is wrong and sets the wrong example to the people who have come to listen to you.
+Justifying such stuff in the name of hustle, or jugaad, or because ‘we are a startup’ and we should be allowed to play with a different set of rules is just not done.
+As a funded company’s CEO, if your salary is 1/3rd of the company’s revenues (which have fallen over the last year) and you appear at events to give gyaan about culture and ‘looking forward’ – there is something wrong with you.
+Calling it hustle to get the word out about your company is wrong and sets the wrong example to the people who have come to listen to you.

 Before I end this post, I would like to clarify a few things.
 The only startup that I have worked at was a company called MindTickle.
-It has around 100 Crore in funding now but back in the day, it didn’t even a proper office space.
+It now has around 200 Crore in funding now but back in the day, it didn’t even have a proper office space.
 It didn’t feel odd because I and all other employees were respected.
 I find that respect lacking in a lot of founders that I talk to and / or read about on social media.
 I have a feeling that things have changed in the last 4-5 and it is not the millennials who are ruining it but they are the ones getting exploited.

 I run a small business, which is doing fairly well and employs around 10 people, but I never call it a startup when I am with friends or colleagues.
 I am not saying that I am saint and I never do the things that I have pointed out in the post above but I consciously try to check my privilege and never offer a justification by saying, “we are a startup”.
 I can understand if you think I do not have the right to talk about all this stuff because I never ran a startup and I am OK with that judgment.
 Please do not question the credibility or the motive of the person writing this post but consider the point that I am trying to make here.